 Contamination Management C15 The Applicant shall prepare and implement a Contamination Management G Plan Completed & Compliant Plan for the Development prior to commencement of construction.
-The Plan Approved shall: (-) he are and in somether with the EDA and NOW Health.
-Completed (a) be prepared in consultation with the EPA and NSW Health;(b) be to the satisfaction of the Secretary (refer to Condition D1 for timing); (c) outline measures for managing potentially contaminated soil and groundwater, including soil testing, classification, handling, storing and disposal; (d) detail the measures that will be employed to prevent erosion and sedimentation of contaminated soil; (e) detail measures for periodically testing surface water run-off that may accumulate during excavation works for elevated levels of contamination, with any water that is found to have elevated levels of contaminants being disposed of via the on-site Wastewater Treatment Plant. (f) detail measures for managing asbestos encountered during works, including disturbances of soil and release of asbestos into the air; (g) outline how contaminated soil and water would be classified and disposed of in accordance with the Protection of the Environment Operations Act 1997 and associated regulations and characterised in accordance with the EPA's Waste Classification Guidelines. g) Detail how the storage ,disposal and transport of asbestos waste would be undertaken in with the Protection of the Environment Operations (Waste) regulations; and assess any likely impact on existing remediation projects and, if any impacts are identified, provide details as to the measure that shall be taken to reduce or avoid that impact. · C15 The Applicant shall update and implement the Contamination Management D Completed Compliant Α Plan for the demolition works to the satisfaction of the Secretary.
-This plan Active/ongoing is to update the plan approved under condition C15 and shall also: a) be submitted to the Secretary for approval (See condition D1A for timing); b) detail measures for the identification and monitoring of potentially contaminated soils and groundwater including the use of excavation visual and olfactory indicators; and
+The Plan Approved shall: Completed (a) be prepared in consultation with the EPA and NSW Health; (b) be to the satisfaction of the Secretary (refer to Condition D1 for timing); (c) outline measures for managing potentially contaminated soil and groundwater, including soil testing, classification, handling, storing and disposal; (d) detail the measures that will be employed to prevent erosion and sedimentation of contaminated soil; (e) detail measures for periodically testing surface water run-off that may accumulate during excavation works for elevated levels of contamination, with any water that is found to have elevated levels of contaminants being disposed of via the on-site Wastewater Treatment Plant. (f) detail measures for managing asbestos encountered during works, including disturbances of soil and release of asbestos into the air; (g) outline how contaminated soil and water would be classified and disposed of in accordance with the Protection of the Environment Operations Act 1997 and associated regulations and characterised in accordance with the EPA's Waste Classification Guidelines. g) Detail how the storage ,disposal and transport of asbestos waste would be undertaken in with the Protection of the Environment Operations (Waste) regulations; and h) assess any likely impact on existing remediation projects and, if any impacts are identified, provide details as to the measure that shall be taken to reduce or avoid that impact. · C15 The Applicant shall update and implement the Contamination Management D Completed Compliant Α Plan for the demolition works to the satisfaction of the Secretary.
+This plan is to update the plan approved under condition C15 and shall also: a) be submitted to the Secretary for approval (See condition D1A for timing); b) detail measures for the identification and monitoring of potentially contaminated soils and groundwater including the use of excavation visual and olfactory indicators; and

-c) include measures for r groundwater during gr managing potentia ound disturbance ally contaminated so and excavation wo oils and rks.
+c) include measures for r groundwater during gr managing potentia ound disturbance ally contaminated so and excavation wo ils and ks.

 Asbestos Management

-C15 B The Applicant shall ensure that any asbestos encountered during the demolition works is monitored, handled, transported and disposed of by appropriately qualified and licensed contractors in accordance with requirements of Workcover and relevant guidelines, including: a) Work Health and Safety Regulation 2011; b) Model Code of Practice - How to Manage and Control Asbestos in the Workplace, 2011 Safe Work Australia c) Model Code of Practice - How to Safely Remove Asbestos, 2011 Safe Work Australia; and d) Protection of the Environment (Waste) Regulation 2005.
+C15 B demolition works is monitored, handled, transported and disposed of by appropriately qualified and licensed contractors in accordance with requirements of Workcover and relevant guidelines, including: a) Work Health and Safety Regulation 2011; b) Model Code of Practice - How to Manage and Control Asbestos in the Workplace, 2011 Safe Work Australia c) Model Code of Practice - How to Safely Remove Asbestos, 2011 Safe Work Australia; and d) Protection of the Environment (Waste) Regulation 2005.
 D Active/ongoing Compliant

 NOISE AND VIBRATION

 Construction Noise Limits

 C16 C, D Active/ongoing Compliant

-Location Day LA {eq} (15min) Evening LA {eq} (15 min)
+Location Day LA eq (15min) Evening LA eq (15 min)

 R2-30D Cook Street 46 40

 At any other residence or other noise sensitive receiver 50 45